Read the following information carefully.

 Your advisor will enroll you in the 0-credit-hour course “Foreign Language Exit Exam” FORL 5500 (B.A.
 MDLG undergraduate majors).
 The exam components will be administered in this course through Folio on the day of the exam.
 The purpose of thisFolio course is simply to register, and to administer the exam; consider this page its syllabus and schedule.
 You will receive a score for the exam and a Satisfactory/Unsatisfactory course grade that will show on your transcript, but will not count for or against your hours, or GPA.
 A passing result is not required for graduation.
 If you complete the exam successfully, you will receive a certificate.
 (Here is how the result is determined for the B.A.).

 Follow the links to read about each component and what to expect, and to know how to prepare.
 Links are to DOCs or PDFs (and open in new windows/tabs).

 The B.A.
-MDLG Exit Exam features two components (measures): a Speaking Proficiency Assessment (SPA) for SLO 1 Speaking and a Culture Proficiency Assessment (CPA) for SLO 2 Culture.
+MDLG Exit Exam features two components (measures): a Speaking Proficiency Assessment (SPA) for SLO 1 Speaking and a Writing Proficiency Assessment (WPA) for SLO 2 Writing.

 Can I get more information?

 If you have questions, contact Ms. Helena Hernández, the Exit Exam Coordinator.